deepakkarki/randomHacks/README.md

 ##2.
 API for hackster.io
 A Node.JS api for accessing contents on Hackster.io.
 This should be accompanied by an ionic based mobile app.

+##3.
+A WebRTC based P2P video chatting application
+I have wanted to play with WebRTC and video streaming for a long time.
+What better way than to try it with this hack!